Digital engineering is the advanced computerization of systems engineering practices.

-Intended for systems modelers, engineers, and users, our validation tool is a set of rules and customizations for the MagicDraw modeling software to guide teams to make uniform choices.
+Intended for systems modelers, engineers, and users, our validation tool is a set of rules and customizations for the MagicDraw and now Rational Rhapsody modeling tools to guide teams to make uniform choices.
 The rules enforce style guides and language semantics, resulting in system content that's machine-readable for analysis tools.
 Review time for large system models is reduced to minutes.

 Digital engineering blogs and articles

 Our popular free tool guides model styles for automated system model reviews and error reduction.

 Because what is sent into space likely stays there, digital tools are needed to verify performance.